Nepose/MAG_Software_Portal/README.md

 ```

 Nothing more to explain, it will just check and download latest version if you want.
 Of course you can also update by `git pull` :)

+The second method is to use installer, choose correct option from main menu, specify path to your SDK installation and that's all.

 ## Contribution